Loans from the US Small Business Administration (SBA)

 Various programs designed to provide businesses with immediate relief to help mitigate the impact of COVID-19 pandemic.
 Loans are to help small businesses, small agricultural cooperatives and most private nonprofit organizations with working capital and debt service immediately and over the next 6 months.
 Programs include:

-- Paycheck Protection Program (forgiveable loans) – Direct incentive for small businesses to keep their workers on payroll by providing loans for payroll and certain other expenses.
+- Paycheck Protection Program (PPP) – Direct incentive for small businesses to keep their employees on payroll by providing loans for payroll and certain other expenses.
 If all employees are kept on payroll for eight weeks, SBA will forgive the portion of the loans used for payroll, rent, mortgage interest, or utilities.
-Up to 100 percent of the loan is forgivable.
+Up to 100 percent of the loan is forgivable; however due to likely high subscription, it is anticipated that not more than 25% of the forgiven amount may be for non-payroll costs.

 - Loans are at a 3.75% fixed interest rate (2.75% for nonprofits) up to 30 year term

 - Loans less than $25,000 can be unsecured.
-Loans over $25,000 will require collateral such as business real estate, personal residence or personal real estate.
+Loans over $25,000 will require collateral such as business real estate.

-- Loan advance is $10,000 to small businesses and nonprofits that apply for an EIDL within three days of applying for the loan.
+- Loan advance (grant) is up to $10,000 to small businesses and nonprofits that apply for an EIDL within three days of applying for the loan. *Advance/grant is based on the number of employees as of January 31, 2020 at $1,000 per employee up to a maximum of $10,000.

 - SBA Debt Relief and Express Bridge Loans – Provides immediate relief to small businesses with non-disaster SBA loans.